 Meet Our Board of Governors!

 Andrew McLeod of Hanwell, NB brings with him nearly 30 years of association management experience.
-As a graduate from the University of New Brunswick and Dalhousie University, McLeod has extensive experience in the areas of Commerce and Business Administration.
 He is the current Chief Executive Officer for the Association of Professional Engineers and Geoscientists of New Brunswick.
+Previously, he Chaired the 2011 NB Canada Games Selection Committee for curling, was the first fulltime Executive Director of Golf New Brunswick in 1990 and represented our province at the Canadian Junior Curling Championships in 1977.

 Betty Bouma of Ste-Thérèse Sud, NB has a 20 year career in accounting and volunteered in the sport of figure skating for 30 years.
 She served as President of both the Provincial and National Figure Skating Associations.
 Her many accomplishments include the Lifetime Achievement Award from Skate Canada in 2008, recipient of Queen’s Jubilee Medal in 2012 and is a Hall of Famer with the NBSHF.
 In addition to being a member of the Board of Governors for NBSHF, she is an active volunteer who inspires children across our province through the Sports Ambassadors program.